 Located at km 72, just north of the Tombstone Interpretive Centre, the campground has 48 sites with firepits, picnic tables, outhouses, water and a picnic shelter.
 All campers must register.

-Two of the easy hiking trails, North Klondike River Trail and Edge of the Arctic Trail start at the Campground with fantastic views of the mountains.
+Two of the easy hiking trails, the North Klondike River Trail and Edge of the Arctic Trail start at the Campground with fantastic views of the mountains.

 Tombstone Mountain Campground is open and fully serviced from the middle of May until the middle of September.

 The park is open for use in the off-season as well.
 Please note that snow is not plowed, and all campers must register (no fee in the offseason).
 Bring your own toilet paper and firewood, and pack out all garbage.

 You will need a permit for the Grizzly, Divide and Talus lakes backcountry campgrounds.
 These campgrounds have tent pads, cooking platforms, grey water disposal and outhouses.

 What you need to know about backcountry camping at Tombstone

 - A permit for backcountry camping costs $12